Missouri dad’s testimony against transgender sports ban goes viral: ‘Let them have their childhoods’

 “That is not really the situation,” Boulware told The Post, noting that many transgender children are undergoing hormone therapy that reduces the amount of testosterone in their bodies.
 “What these people are trying to do is score cheap political points at the cost of kids.”

-Boulware said he was shocked at how viral his testimony went this week and overwhelmed with positive feedback.
+Boulware said he was shocked at how viral his testimony went this week and was overwhelmed with positive feedback.
 He hopes his transparency about his own experience as a parent might sway lawmakers in Missouri and elsewhere.

 “I thought if I explained to the legislators that I did make these mistakes maybe they would be more open to hearing what I had to say,” Boulware said.
-“I wanted them to understand that I wasn’t coming from a place of being perfect or correct on the issue from day one because I wasn’t.
+“I wanted them to understand that I wasn’t coming from a place of being perfect or correct on the issue from Day One because I wasn’t.
 My hope was that they could see the ability and the opportunity to grow, to evolve and to learn from the transgender experience.”